-Setting What to do Cluster Enabled Select True to invalidate cache changes to the other nodes in the cluster specified by Group ID.
-If you don't want to participate in a cluster, select False .
+Setting What to do Permission Index Cluster Enabled Enable this option if you want to update the permission index changes to the other nodes in the cluster for the specified Permission Index Group ID .
+Permission Index Group Id Specify the Permission Index Group ID of the JGroups cluster in which you want to participate.
+There's no need to change the default Group ID that's provided for the User Application's cluster unless you want to use a different cluster.
+Permission Index Cluster Properties Specify the JGroups protocol stack for the cluster specified by Permission Index Group ID.
+This setting is to adjust the cluster properties.
+Cluster Enabled Enable this option if you want to overwrite the cache changes to the other nodes in the cluster for the specified Group ID .
 Group ID Specify the Group ID of the JGroups cluster in which you want to participate.
-There's no need to change the default Group ID that's provided for the User Application's cluster, unless you want to use a different cluster.
+There's no need to change the default Group ID that's provided for the User Application's cluster unless you want to use a different cluster.
 The Group ID must be unique and must not match any of the known JBoss cluster names such as DefaultPartition and Tomcat-Cluster.
 TIP: To see the Group ID in logging messages, make sure that the level of the caching log (com.sssw.fw.cachemgr) is set to Info or higher.
+Cluster Properties Specify the JGroups protocol stack for the cluster specified by Group ID.
+This setting is to adjust the cluster properties.